davidmertenjones/ist-303-team-kanto-project/README.md

 ```

 ## Steps to report coverage
-1. IN command prompt, navigate to the directory "hospital_search" (?)
+1. In command prompt, navigate to the directory "hospital_search" (?)
 ```
 cd hospital_search
 ```